-- URI/Number: A destination to forward calls to.
+• URI/Number: A destination to forward calls to.
 This option is only valid for the URI/Number destination type.
-Specify a valid SIP-URI string or a plain number. - for (seconds): Sets the ringing time, after which the call is forwarded to the next number on the list (if configured). - Custom Announcement: Custom Announcements are created in Sound Sets and must have the name like custom_announcement_0, where the trailing symbol is a digit from 0 to 9.
+Specify a valid SIP-URI string or a plain number.

+- for (seconds): Sets the ringing time, after which the call is forwarded to the next number on the list (if configured). - Custom Announcement: Custom Announcements are created in Sound Sets and must have the name like custom_announcement_0, where the trailing symbol is a digit from 0 to 9. - Enabled: Defines whether the Call Forward rule is being used or not.